-Flight were a most peculiar mixture of musical styles; sort of easy listening Latin jazz prog (!), with smooth vocals alongside a brass section and prog keys.
-For a major label outfit, information about them is surprisingly difficult to find, although you try searching for 'Flight' in Google...
-1975's Flight is best when the vocalist shuts up and lets the band do their brass-fuelled prog/fusion thing, as on fiery, jazz-inflected opener In Flight, and the vastly-better-than-its-title-would-suggest Latin Dippy Do.
+Flight were a most peculiar mixture of musical styles; sort of easy listening Latin jazz prog (!), smooth vocals sitting alongside a brass section and prog keys.
+For a major label outfit, information about them is surprisingly difficult to find; I mean, try Googling 'Flight'...
+1975's Flight is best when the vocalist shuts up and lets the band do their brass-fuelled prog/fusion thing, as on fiery, jazz-inflected opener In Flight and the vastly-better-than-its-title-would-suggest Latin Dippy Do.
 On the keyboard front, Jim Yaeger sticks mainly to Moog, string synth and Mellotron, frequently using the latter two in the same song, sensibly concentrating on their different strengths.
-All credited tracks above have reasonable amounts of 'Tron strings, with choir on a couple of tracks, though the album's outstanding keys work is to be found in the red hot synth playing, with ripping solos on several tracks in true fusion style.
+All credited tracks above have reasonable amounts of Mellotron strings, with choir on a couple of tracks, though the album's outstanding keys work is to be found in the red hot synth playing, with ripping solos on several tracks in true fusion style.

 Splits and bad luck made for a five-year gap before Flight's last album, 1981's Excursion Beyond.
 Although the trumpet is still present and correct, just about all of the band's Latin influences are gone, leaving a largely instrumental mainstream fusion sound with just one vocal track, Face To Face.
-To be perfectly honest, nothing particularly stands out, and I can't really imagine this appealing to anybody but early-'80s fusion fans; there's certainly nothing here of their first two albums' groundbreaking genre-splicing.
-Yaeger's Mellotron is used a surprising amount, with background strings on the first three tracks and Jett Lagg, with a similar flute part on The Rumble, though I stress, we are talking background, which accounts for the relatively low 'T' rating.
+To be honest, nothing particularly stands out and I can't really imagine this appealing to anybody but early-'80s fusion fans; there's certainly none of the groundbreaking genre-splicing of their first two albums.
+Yaeger's Mellotron is used a surprising amount, with background strings on the first three tracks and Jett Lagg, with a similar flute part on The Rumble.

 Flint (1978, 40.05) **½/T½